btanz/VagrantAnsibleConsulApp/README.md

-# Client-Server-App using Vagrant, Ansible and Docker
+# Client-Server-App using Vagrant, Ansible and Consul

+This repository shows how to use Vagrant, Ansible and Consul for deploying a small app written in Node.js with a PostgreSQL backend.

 The version of this hosted on [HashiCorp's Docker Hub for Consul](https://hub.docker.com/r/hashicorp/consul/) is built from the same source as the [Consul Official Image](https://hub.docker.com/_/consul/).